DeStream-dev/destream-platform-markup/README.md

 Update 22.10
 1. Popup windows Audio, Add audio.
-2. Adding murkup and styles for correct display in iPad for pages of widget: widget.html, widget2.html.
+2. Adding markup and styles for correct display in iPad for pages of widget: widget.html, widget2.html.
 3. Adding script in function of range element from widget setup options